sjbennett123/polarlarp/content/rules/rulebook.md

 ## Character Profile

-Character Profile

-Use these questions as a way to help “flesh out” your character history: Where and when were you born?
-Are you aware of your parent’s names?
+Use these questions as a way to help “flesh out” your character history.

+**General**

+- Where and when were you born?
+- Are you aware of your parent’s names?
 If so, what are they?
-What were their occupations?
-Do you know if they are alive or dead?
+- What were their occupations?
+- Do you know if they are alive or dead?
 If they are dead, how did they die?

+**Family**

-**Family**: Do you have any siblings?
-Are you aware of them, and if so, how did you get along as children?
-Do you know where they are now, and if so, how do you get along now?
-Where are your siblings and what are they like?
+- Do you have any siblings?
+- Are you aware of them, and if so, how did you get along as children?
+- Do you know where they are now, and if so, how do you get along now?
+- Where are your siblings and what are they like?

+**Your Past**

-**Your Past**: What was your childhood like?
-What were your parents’ childhoods like?
-Where, how, and from whom did you learn your trade?
+- What was your childhood like?
+- What were your parents’ childhoods like?
+- Where, how, and from whom did you learn your trade?

+**Ambitions**

-**Ambitions**: What do you want out of life?
-What are your personal goals and ambitions?
-Is there anything about your life that you would change?
-What tempts you?
+- What do you want out of life?
+- What are your personal goals and ambitions?
+- Is there anything about your life that you would change?
+- What tempts you?
 Do you have any phobias?
-Do you have any superstitions?
+- Do you have any superstitions?

+**Profession**:

-**Profession**: Are you an adventurer, and if so, why?
-What would cause you to give up adventuring?
-Do you have any close friends?
-Do you have any enemies?
+- Are you an adventurer, and if so, why?
+- What would cause you to give up adventuring?
+- Do you have any close friends?
+- Do you have any enemies?

+**Opinions**

-**Opinions**: What is your attitude about fighting and killing?
+- What is your attitude about fighting and killing?
 How about mercenaries?
-What is your attitude about magic?
+- What is your attitude about magic?
 How about mages?
-What do you think about necromancy?
-Do you think it is wrong to cast necromantic spells?
-What is your attitude towards theft and thieves in general?
-How about someone in your group who steals?
-How about someone who steals from your group, especially if they are a member?
-What is your opinion about Good and Evil?
-What is your attitude towards the law?
-How do you feel about nobility?
-What are your future plans?
+- What do you think about necromancy?
+- Do you think it is wrong to cast necromantic spells?
+- What is your attitude towards theft and thieves in general?
+- How about someone in your group who steals?
+- How about someone who steals from your group, especially if they are a member?
+- What is your opinion about Good and Evil?
+- What is your attitude towards the law?
+- How do you feel about nobility?
+- What are your future plans?